jenstornell/kirby-fragment-field/README.md

 # Kirby Fragment Field

-## Use a snippet instead of creating a new field
+## Snippets instead of new fields

-I found myself creating new panel fields every time I needed something for the panel.
-With this plugin you don't need to do that.
+With this plugin you don't need to create a new field every time you need something simple in the panel.

-This field call a snippet that you have set in your blueprint.
+This field calls for a snippet that you have set in your blueprint.
 That way you only need one field, the fragment field.

 ## Instructions